Yan Gomes Player Props: Cubs vs. Mets

 Yan Gomes At The Plate

-- Gomes is batting .293 with a double, six home runs and three walks.
+- Gomes has a double, six home runs and three walks while hitting .292.

-- Gomes has reached base via a hit in 16 games this season (of 26 played), and had multiple hits in seven of those games.
+- Gomes has picked up a hit in 17 of 27 games this year, with multiple hits seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.